nigrosimone/ng-lazy-load-component/README.md

 ## Description

 This library help to lazy load Angular component dynamically and render a at runtime.
-The `NgLazyLoadComponent` takes a function named `lazyImporter` as an input, which returns a `Promise` containing the component to be loaded.
+The `NgLazyLoadComponent` takes a function named `lazyImporter` as an input, which returns a `Promise` containing the component to be loaded. `NgLazyLoadComponent` has full life-cycle support for inputs and outputs.

 See the [stackblitz demo](https://stackblitz.com/edit/demo-ng-lazy-load-component?file=src%2Fapp%2Fapp.component.ts).